-The 15 Month Series A Preferred Stock Warrants had an exercise price equal to \$12.50 per share, with a term expiring on May 12, 2010.
-All of the 15 Month Series A Preferred Stock Warrants were exercised prior to the expiration date.
-The 30 Month Common Stock Warrants have an exercise price equal to \$2.00 per share, with a term expiring on August 12, 2011.
+The warrants have the following exercise prices and terms: (i) the 15 Month Series A Preferred Stock Warrants have an exercise price equal to \$12.50 per share, with a term expiring on May 12, 2010; and (ii) the 30 Month Common Stock Warrants have an exercise price equal to \$2.00 per share, with a term expiring on August 12, 2011.
 Unless waived under certain circumstances by the holder of the 30 Month Common Stock Warrant, such holder's 30 Month Common Stock Warrants may not be exercised if upon such exercise the holder's beneficial ownership would exceed certain thresholds.

-The 30 Month Common Stock Warrants permit the holder to conduct a "cashless exercise" at any time the holder of the warrant is an "affiliate" (as defined in the Securities Purchase Agreement) of the Company.
+Each of the 15 Month Series A Preferred Stock Warrants and the 30 Month Common Stock Warrants permit the holder to conduct a "cashless exercise" at any time the holder of the warrant is an "affiliate" (as defined in the Securities Purchase Agreement) of the Company.

-The warrant exercise price and/or number of shares issuable upon exercise of the 30 Month Common Stock Warrants will be subject to adjustment for stock dividends, stock splits or similar capital reorganizations.
+The warrant exercise price and/or number of shares issuable upon exercise of the applicable warrant will be subject to adjustment for stock dividends, stock splits or similar capital reorganizations, as set forth in the warrants.

+Subject to the terms and conditions of the applicable warrants, the Company has the right to call for cancellation of the 15 Month Series A Preferred Stock Warrants if the volume weighted average price of our common stock on the Nasdaq Capital Market (or other primary trading market or exchange on which our common stock is then traded) equals or exceeds \$1.75 for either (i) 10 consecutive trading days or (ii) 15 out of 25 consecutive trading days.
 Subject to the terms and conditions of the 30 Month Common Stock Warrant, the Company has the right to call for cancellation the 30 Month Common Stock Warrant if the volume weighted average price for our common stock on the Nasdaq Capital Market (or other primary trading market or exchange on which our common stock is then traded) equals or exceeds \$2.80 for either (i) 10 consecutive trading days or (ii) 15 out of 25 consecutive trading days.

 The warrants granted in connection with the Series A Units were valued based on a Black-Scholes pricing model at the date of the grant.
 The 15 Month Series A Preferred Stock Warrants and 30 Month Common Stock Warrants were granted with an exercise price of \$1.25 per share of Series A Convertible Preferred Stock and \$2.00 per share of common stock, respectively.
-The 15 Month Series A Preferred Stock Warrants and 30 Month Common Stock Warrants vested immediately.
+The 15 Month Series A Preferred Stock Warrants vested immediately.
 The relative fair value of the warrants was calculated to be \$882,253, and a non-cash charge of \$1.8 million was recorded to Stockholders' Equity in the first quarter of 2009.
 The assumptions for the Black-Scholes pricing model are represented in the table below.

-Assumptions Preferred Common
+Assumptions Pref erred С ommon

 Expected life (in months) 15.0 30.0

-Expected volatility 142.0% 109.0%
+Expected volatility 142.0%) 109.0%

-Risk-free interest rate 0.875% 1.375%
+Risk-free interest rate 0.875% ,) 1.375%

 Exercise price \$ 1.25 \$ 2.00

 Stock price \$ 0.90 \$ 0.90

 Fair value per warrant \$ 0.45 \$ 0.41